koendv/qt5-opengl-raspberrypi/README.md

 This completes the installation instructions.

 ## Build Notes
 These are notes for a native build of Qt5 on a Raspberry Pi 4, 4GB ram.
-Compilation takes 10 hours.

 Beginning with a clean [2019-09-26-raspbian-buster-lite](https://www.raspberrypi.org/downloads/raspbian/)